SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 }
 ```

 The pattern was applied to FAST-Java, a member of the Famix family specializing in modeling Java ASTs.
 It starts by matching a FASTJavaMethodEntity (ie. a method node) and looks at its children for a FASTJavaMethodInvocation (line 2).
-Because this invocation could be at any depth in the AST, he used the "`*`" operator (''Recursive traversal'').
+Because this invocation could be at any depth in the AST, he used the "`*`" operator (_Recursive traversal_).
 On the invocations matched, it looks for the receiver's name which should be "config" (line 3).
 The name of the invocation (method invoked) should be "get" (line 4).
 The argument of the invocation should be an object with the property "primitiveValue" matching `aKey` (line 5).
 Here, the key is a parameter that can change for different searches.

 We noted in this work:

--   The ''Recursive traversal'' which was necessary because the invocation is at different depths in the AST in different methods.
+-   The _Recursive traversal_ which was necessary because the invocation is at different depths in the AST in different methods.

 -   The ease of use, the developer was able to work alone after a small presentation of MoTion syntax of only half an hour.